How to get to Zermatt

 Getting around Zermatt

-Once in Zermatt, the easiest way to get around is walking.
-However, should your legs be weary from the slopes or you have a lot of luggage, then we recommend taking an electric taxi.
+Once in Zermatt, the easiest way to get around is by walking.
+However, should your legs be weary from the slopes or you have a lot of luggage that needs transporting to your chalet in Zermatt, then we recommend taking an electric taxi.
 There are also free buses making their way around the resort, linking the Zermatt/Gornergrat stations with the Sunnegga Express funicular and Matterhorn Express.
 For something a little different, some hotels also have their own horse and carriages.